ian-wigley/MemoryViewerTools/README.md

 <br>
 <br>
 <br>
-# Multi Binary To Assembly Converter Tool
+# Amiga Binary To Assembly Conversion Tool
-This tool was written a while back and isn't complete, added to Git so it doesn't get lost ..
-The intent was to create a multi purpose app that can convert 6502, 68000 code from a binary file back to assembly.
+This application was written as a quick way to convert Amiga binaries into editable source code.

 ![](MultiFormatBinaryConvter.png)